 With such a low rate of failure in the dental industry, the ability of purchasing an existing client base may seem like icing on the cake.

 However, it is very important to acknowledge that the transition in dental practitioners do not always guarantee the loyalty of patients.

-As each dentist will practice with their own unique philosophy, training and process flow, patient retention may be a gamble depending on the level of trust initiated.
+Each dentist will practice with their own unique philosophy, training and process flow.
+Consequently, patient retention may be a gamble depending on the level of trust initiated.

 That being said, make a point to reach out to your new patients and introduce yourself.
 Establishing communication as early as possible may help potential patients feel more comfortable with the change in dental professionals.